Year 4 2025 - 2026

 Home Reading

-Children will be given a reading book to use for reading at home.
-The books should be returned to school once the children have read them, at which point your child will receive a new book to read.
-We expect children to be reading at least 3 times a week at home to an adult.
+We expect children to be reading for 10 minutes a day at home to an adult.
 Children will also be given a reading record to record when they have read to an adult at home.
-Reading records will be checked to ensure they are being used effectively.
+Comments should be written in the box provided, so we can track their progress and respond appropriately.
+Reading records will be checked daily to ensure they are being used effectively.

 P.E. and Swimming